open-dollar/od-app/README.md

 The application will be available on http://localhost:3000.

-For testnet, select select the most recent release candidtate version from the [container registry](https://github.com/open-dollar/od-app/pkgs/container/od-app)
+> For network Arbitrum Sepolia, select a release candidate version from the [container registry](https://github.com/open-dollar/od-app/pkgs/container/od-app)

 # Development